 - Podcasts – Podcasting continues to drive results with businesses.
 Businesses can target leads for interviews, capture testimonials from clients, educate their customers, and build authority in their industry.
 Read: Why Companies Are Podcasting

 - Videos – Even small businesses can afford basic videos… all you need is your smartphone and you’re good to go!
 From explainer videos to customer testimonials, you’d be surprised at how many visitors won’t read, but will watch videos throughout your site.
 Don’t be afraid to embed them throughout your content.
 Read: Why Product Video is a Priority and 5 Types of Videos You Should Produce

-- Map – Are you registered with Google My Business?
+- Map – Are you registered with Google Business Profile?
 You should be for map searches for your business.
 And I’d encourage you to include a map on your site as well.

 - Logo Bar – If you’re a B2B company, having a logo bar is critical so prospects can see who else you’re working with.
 We built an image rotator widget for this very reason.